-Your old friend from high school might be uncommonly popular and have 5,000 followers on Instagram because she posts really nice pictures and accepts every follow request.
+Your old friend from high school might be uncommonly popular and have 5,000 followers on Instagram because she posts really nice pictures, has a unique Instagram feed plan, and accepts every follow request.
 Still, that doesn’t make her a nano influencer – it just makes her popular.

-Nano influencers have a particular niche that they stick to, and most of their posts are relevant to that niche only.
+Nano influencers have a particular niche they stick to, and most of their posts are only relevant to that niche.
 Their followers come to them because of their unique content, expertise, or knowledge on a particular subject that’s very specialized – think sword making, knot-tying, wrist-watch repairing (you get the gist).
 In essence, nano influencers are big fish in a small pond.

 Their engagement levels are through the roof because they commit to answering questions, responding to comments, and sharing their expertise with their loyal listeners.
 They’re very vocal about the companies they support and those they don’t.